Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Numerical Experiments

 As depicted in Figure~\ref{fig: combined_SMAPE_vdP}, alongside our model we implemented \emph{two} more models and compared their accuracies over multi-step predictions.
 The first algorithm that we compared ours to is `Exact (Extended) DMD' \citep{exactdmd}, and the second is a sparse GP model of the flow map \citep{titsias2009variational}.
 When comparing across the three algorithms, all three models shared the same set of hyperparameters.

 We also compared the VFE method to the `variational approach to Markov processes' (VAMP) for hyperparameter optimization \citep{wu2020variational}.
-Specifically we maximized the VAMP-$2$ score, i.e., the total \emph{kinetic variance} of the model \citep{noe2015kinetic}.

-When optimizing with the VAMP score, the two DMD algorithms are virtually indistinguishable, suggesting that the Tikhonov regularization in our model has little to no effect.
-Although this added robustness is desirable, we also observe that maximizing the variational free energy of the flow map yields higher short-term accuracies.
-This suggests that our model could be improved by explicitly enforcing more robust dynamical features and by augmenting the objective with information from the inverse flow map, i.e., adopt a forward–backward perspective on the dynamics~\citep{azencot2020forecasting, klus2019kernel}.

-Figure~\ref{fig: combined_SMAPE_vdP} further shows that our DMD variant outperforms Exact EDMD under noisy conditions and when the VFE objective is maximized.
+Specifically we maximized the VAMP-$2$ score of the model.
+When optimizing the VAMP score, the two DMD algorithms are virtually indistinguishable, suggesting that the Tikhonov regularization has little to no effect.
+This indicates that the VAMP-$2$ objective does not capture sensor noise as effectively as maximizing the VFE of the flow map.
+Figure~\ref{fig: combined_SMAPE_vdP} shows that our GP-DMD variant outperforms Exact EDMD under noisy conditions.
 This aligns with our expectations given the explicit treatment of sensor noise and the additional structure imposed by the Bayesian model.
-However, the nonlinear growth did prompt a closer examination of the regularization strategy in our GP-DMD model.
+However, the nonlinear growth did prompt a closer examination of our regularization strategy.